renesas-rz/rz_gstreamer_sample_code/07_gst-audiovideorecord/README.md

 + [`main.c`](main.c)

 ### Walkthrought
 >Note that this tutorial only discusses the important points of this application.
-For the rest of source code, please refer to section [Audio Play](/01_gst-audioplay/README.md), [Audio Record](/05_gst-audiorecord/README.md) and [video Record](/06_gst-videorecord/README.md).
+For the rest of source code, please refer to section [Audio Play](/01_gst-audioplay/README.md), [Audio Record](/05_gst-audiorecord/README.md) and [Video Record](/06_gst-videorecord/README.md).

 #### Output location
 ```c